apaleri/auto_WRF/README.md

 ### Prerequisties

-- WRF 4.1.2
+- WRF 4.1.x or later
-- Debian aptitude package manager (Tested on Ubuntu 20.10)

-Got to this medium article for more details and tutorials
+Got to this medium article for more details and complete description